Carmaker Rolls-Royce: Short Brexit delay would make things worse

-GENEVA (Reuters) - A short delay to Brexit would make things even worse, scuppering some contingency plans organized around a Mar.
+GENEVA, March 5 (Reuters) - A short delay to Brexit would make things even worse, scuppering some contingency plans organised around a Mar.
 29 exit date, the boss of luxury carmaker Rolls-Royce told Reuters.

 Britain is due to leave the bloc in four weeks’ time but lawmakers could back an extension in a parliamentary vote if Prime Minister Theresa May’s exit agreement is voted down.